brewpi-remix/brewpi-tools-rmx/README.md

 To begin installing BrewPi, you need only issue the following command in a [terminal window](https://www.raspberrypi.org/documentation/usage/terminal/) (or via [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/)) on your Internet-connected Raspberry Pi:

+`curl -L install.brewpiremix.com | sudo bash`

+Or, if you must know and type a longer URL (all one line):

 `curl -L raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/bootstrap.sh | sudo bash`

-*or the much shorter:*

-`curl -L install.brewpiremix.com | sudo bash`

 These are the same links, I merely have created a redirect on the [BrewPi Remix domain](https://www.brewpiremix.com) for your convenience to make it shorter and easier to remember.

 If you have a broken installation and/or need to run the uninstaller without BrewPi being installed correctly for some reason, you may use (all one line):

+`curl -L uninstall.brewpiremix.com | sudo bash`

+*or:*

 `curl -L https://raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/uninstall.sh | sudo bash`

-*or*

-`curl -L uninstall.brewpiremix.com | sudo bash`

 Please read the notes in the table below before running the uninstaller.